-Once the Device Search Utility (DSU) has found NPort device servers on the LAN, you can modify any unit's IP address.
+1. Once the Device Search Utility (DSU) has found NPort device servers on the LAN, you can change any unit's IP address.
 Select the desired NPort in the main window and click Assign IP on the main toolbar.
-This will modify the IP address for the active network connection (LAN or WLAN).
+This will change the IP address for the active network connection (LAN or WLAN).